-In their practice, teachers have to deal with a wide variety of instructional and learning activities.
-The situations within which these activities occur are extremely diverse and often place particular demands on a teacher's resourcefulness and creativity.
+In their practice, teachers must deal with a wide variety of instructional and learning activities.
+The situations within which these activities occur are extremely diverse and often place specific demands on a teacher's resourcefulness and creativity.
 Yet, when school activities are viewed as a whole, it is obvious that a LESSON constitutes an extremely important activity for both teacher and pupils.
 A lesson is the axis around which the practice of teaching in the classroom revolves (Van der Stoep, 1973: 4).
-A lesson is a particular situation in which a teacher has to take the initiative; consequently, a part of his personality is reflected in the lesson.
-The ways a teacher manages a lesson situation often serve as important criteria for judging his proficiencies.
-This means that an important part of any teacher preparation program is focused on the skills and proficiencies required to design and present lessons.
+A lesson is a particular situation in which a teacher must take the initiative; consequently, a part of his/her personality is reflected in a lesson.
+The ways a teacher manages a lesson situation often serve as important criteria for judging his/her proficiencies.
+Thus, an important part of any teacher preparation program is focused on the skills and proficiencies required to design and present lessons.